qrencode.lua

 5. Return qrcode with least penalty

--- If ec_level or mode is given, use the ones for generating the qrcode. (mode is not implemented yet)
+-- If ec_level or mode is given, use the ones for generating the qrcode. (mode option is not implemented yet, but it will be determined automatically)

 local arranged_data, version, data_raw, mode, len_bitstring